 Why was the Gibraltar treaty delayed from April 10?

-The delay was caused by outstanding legal and linguistic revisions to the treaty text — a standard bureaucratic process for EU treaties.
+The delay was caused by outstanding legal and linguistic revisions to the treaty text, a standard bureaucratic process for EU agreements.
 All official EU language versions must be reviewed before provisional application can begin.
 This is not a political breakdown.
-The new date is July 15, 2026.
+The new confirmed date is 15 July 2026.

 Does anything change at the La Linea-Gibraltar border before July?

 No. Passport checks at La Verja continue as normal until July 15.
-The EU's Entry/Exit System (EES) will also not be applied at La Verja during this interim period, so no new biometric requirements apply before the treaty takes effect.
+The EU's Entry/Exit System (EES) is not being applied to Gibraltar residents or frontier workers at La Verja during this interim period, so no new biometric requirements apply before the treaty takes effect.

 What happens to the physical border fence on July 15?

-The process of dismantling La Verja (the physical border fence) begins when provisional application starts on July 15.
-The physical work takes time — it will not disappear overnight — but the legal and political framework for removing it is in place from that date.
+The process of dismantling La Verja begins when provisional application starts on July 15.
+The physical work takes time and the fence will not disappear overnight, but the legal and political framework for removing it is in place from that date.

 Frontier workers gain significantly.
-Once checks move to Gibraltar Airport and port, EU citizens from La Linea cross freely without passport presentation at the land border.
-Tax and social security arrangements for frontier workers also change under the treaty — both governments are communicating these details separately.
+Once checks move to Gibraltar Airport and the seaport, EU citizens from La Línea can cross freely without passport presentation at the land border.
+Tax and social security arrangements for the roughly 15,000 daily cross-border workers also change under the treaty.
+Both governments are communicating these details separately.

-Most market observers expect the treaty to be mildly positive for La Linea property prices, particularly for properties close to the border.
-Prices have already been moving in anticipation.
-A sudden large spike is not expected — effects are likely gradual as the practical changes take hold over 2026 and 2027.
+Market observers generally expect the treaty to support La Línea property prices, particularly for properties close to the border.
+Prices have already been moving in anticipation of the changes.
+A sudden large spike is unlikely.
+The effects are expected to build gradually as practical changes take hold through 2026 and 2027.